Pain On the Perimeter

 Take Back Control with California Neurosurgical Institute

 Peripheral nerve pain doesn't have to control your life.
 If you're experiencing symptoms, contact California Neurosurgical Institute today to schedule a consultation.
-Our compassionate team is here to help you explore your treatment options and guide you toward lasting relief.
+Our compassionate team of neurosurgeons is here to help you explore your treatment options and guide you toward lasting relief.
 The surgical interventions at California Neurosurgical Institute are performed using state-of-the-art technology and minimally invasive techniques.
 We aim to deliver world-class care so you can regain control of your life and well-being.

 microscope